wildlifelabs/pytorch-on-jetson/README.md

 * complete installation and reboot

 ## Step 5
-run `checkout_pytorch.sh` to check out PyTorch and TorchVision code and all submodules
+* run `checkout_pytorch.sh` to check out PyTorch and TorchVision code and all submodules
+* run `install_pytorch_dependencies.sh` to then install all of the python libraries required to build

 ## Step 6
 run `build_magma.sh` to build the Magma dependency